xlwings/xlwings/docs/reports.rst

     sheet = book.sheets['template'].copy(name='report')
     sheet.render_template(lineplot=fig)

-To change the appearance of the Matplotlib or Plotly plot, you can use the same filters as with Images, namely:
+To change the appearance of the Matplotlib or Plotly plot, you can use the same filters as with images, namely:

 * width
 * height
 * size

-Additionally, you can use:
+Additionally, you can use the following filter:

 * **format**: allows to change the default image format from ``png`` to e.g., ``svg`` on Windows or ``eps`` on macOS, which will export the plot as vector graphics.
 As an example, to make the chart smaller and use the ``svg`` format, you would write the following placeholder::